 Mysore Palace in the day (go inside) but also on Sunday evening at 7pm to see the lights come on – get there about 6.30pm

 Devaraja market – ask a rickshaw driver to take you there and stop at Regalis pool on the way back!

 Cinema: Easy Day supermarket complex (close) OR Mysore Mall next to Radisson Blu Hotel – masala popcorn 😳

 Internet: You can get a ‘stick’ for the internet, load it up with 10GB and it is portable wifi so you can have it wherever you go.
 Great for maps when wandering round town and researching places to visit.
 There are a couple of places in town to get this, most people used the one opposite the Ganesh temple near the main coconut stand, just past the fruit lady.
 Souvenirs: Silver Nest for bowls, jewellery and big deities.

 Supermarket: Loyal World and Easy Day.
 Gokulam main road high street has many shops that sell what you can get from the supermarkets if you just ask them – washing powder etc

 Coffee: Jois coffee in the high street opposite Depth&Green – ask for the A & B mixture then you get pure coffee

 Books: ‘The Greenhouse’ up Shala road – that’s where you can get sanskrit in 30 days book and lots more.

-15. Maps – these are a little old now but still useful to get to know the rough layout of the place.
+15. Maps – these are a pretty out of date now but until you get WiFi up on your phone they are still useful to get to know the rough layout of the place.